ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Getting general help
 {: #general_cli_help}

-To get general information about the CLI and what commands are supported, complete the followimg steps:
+To get general information about the CLI and what commands are supported, complete the following steps:

 1. Log in to a region, organization, and space in the {{site.data.keyword.cloud_notm}}.